 Current Ecosystem Gaps

-Drill-hole database management. acQuire, Fusion (Seequent), and MX Deposit are the primary drill-hole data management systems in mining.
-None have MCP integrations.
-These databases are the foundation of mineral exploration and resource estimation — MCP access would enable AI agents to analyze assay results, correlate geological units, and identify exploration targets.
+Drill-hole database management. acQuire and Fusion (Seequent) are the primary drill-hole data management systems in mining.
+Seequent’s Evo MCP server provides some access to downhole collections and intervals, but purpose-built drill-hole database MCP servers with support for full assay querying, QAQC workflows, and compositing do not yet exist.
+These databases are the foundation of mineral exploration and resource estimation — deeper MCP access would enable AI agents to analyze assay results, correlate geological units, and identify exploration targets.

 Fleet management systems.
 Caterpillar MineStar, Wenco FMS, Modular Mining DISPATCH, and Hexagon MineOperate all manage haul truck fleets but lack MCP servers.
 Fleet optimization is a high-value use case where AI agents could improve truck dispatch, reduce fuel consumption, and minimize equipment idle time.